matiwinnetou/play-hysterix/README.md

 status: alpha, use at own risk

+## Features:
+- fallback support
+- request based cache
+- sync access to request cache (should be async)

-TODO
+## TODO
-1. INSPECT THREAD SAFETY
+- INSPECT THREAD SAFETY
-2. request log
+- request log - asynchronous API
-3. metrics
+- metrics - global stats for all requests
-4. stream of json
+- stream of json to be used by Hystrix webapp (in compatible format)
-5. circuit breaker
+- circuit breaker support